 Vanessa graduated from the School of Architecture, Aristotle University of Thessaloniki with honours, having attended 6 months at the I.U.A.V.
 She holds a PhD in architectural design from AUTh and a Masters in architectural design from the Bartlett, UCL.
 Her PhD thesis was supported by EU research scholarship ‘Heraclitus’.
 She is associate professor at the School of Architecture AUTh since 2018, teaching architectural design and theory since 2006.
 She was senior editor of annual review ‘KTIRIO _ Architecture + Design’, guest editor for international review ‘Architecture in Greece’ and co-author in ‘Modernism and architectural education’, do_co.mo.mo_03.
 Since 2009, she is the National Selector for Greece, for the International Piranesi Award, organized by ‘Piran Days of Architecture’ in Slovenia.

 Eleftheria graduated from the School of Architecture, Aristotle University of Thessaloniki.
 She holds a professional engineering license [C’ class - Categories 06 & 07] and a Masters of Science in ‘Protection, Conservation & Restoration of Cultural Monuments’ from Aristotle University of Thessaloniki.

-Andreas graduated from the School of Architecture, Aristotle University of Thessaloniki in 2020.
+Andreas graduated with honours from the School of Architecture, Aristotle University of Thessaloniki in 2020.

-Vasiliki graduated from the School of Architecture, Aristotle University of Thessaloniki in 2020.
+Vaso graduated with honours from the School of Architecture, Aristotle University of Thessaloniki in 2020.

 2009 – today associates: